Augurk/vsts-extension/src/overview.md

 # Augurk

 Install this extension in order to integrate *Augurk* into your build pipeline.
-At the moment, a single build task is provided that publishes your __*.feature__ files to an Augurk instance.
+The extension currently provides 3 build tasks that can be used together in order to get the most out of your living documentation.

 To get started, use the following steps.